Urban Studies Minor

 Enroll in the Minor

 Students who want to declare a minor should go to LOCUS and follow the instructions for declaring minor.
 When they graduate, their Urban Studies minor will be noted on their official Loyola transcript.
 Students are strongly encouraged to meet with Mr. David Van Zytveld or Dr. Peter Rosenblatt to discuss participation and application of credit towards degree requirements.

 Non-Minors Interested in the Capstone Courses

 All of the courses in the Urban Studies minor are open to non-minors as well.
-In particular, students who wish to enroll in the capstone course – Urban Seminar (SOCL/PLSC 335) and Urban Research (URB 397) - should go to LOCUS and enroll for SOCL/PLSC 335.
-Then email Mr. David Van Zytveld and Dr. Peter Rosenblatt, the Director of the Urban Studies minor, who will complete their LOCUS registration for URB 397.
-Please note that space is limited in the Urban Semester courses, so students who register earlier have priority over students who register later.
+In particular, students who wish to enroll in the capstone course – Urban Seminar (SOCL/PLSC 335) and Urban Research (URB 397) - should go to LOCUS and enroll for SOCL/PLSC 335 and then email either Mr. David Van Zytveld or Dr. Peter Rosenblatt, the Director of the Urban Studies minor, who will complete their LOCUS registration for URB 397.

 Non-Loyola Students Interested in the Program

 Students not currently enrolled at Loyola are welcome to participate in Urban Studies but must first be admitted to Loyola.
 Please contact David Van Zytveld to discuss the best way to expedite admission to the university before applying to the Urban Studies program.